Akshay-Verma-CS/RCMS/README.md

-# RCMS (Remote Container Manager)
+# RCMS (Remote Container Management System)

 ## Introduction

-RCMS, short for Remote Container Manager, is an innovative application developed using the Go Fiber framework.
+RCMS, short for Remote Container Management System, is an innovative application developed using the Go Fiber framework.
 It is designed to manage containers and virtual machines (VMs) on remote servers, such as EC2 instances or other cloud-based platforms.
 This tool aims to simplify and automate the process of managing containers and VMs remotely, making it an essential utility for developers and system administrators.

 ## Features